Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 The highlight of your visit to the 17th-century Schloss Hellbrunn, the summer residence of Salzburg's visionary but somewhat daft ruler Marcus Sitticus, may well be its park.
 Watch out for the famous Wasserspiele!
 This amazing system of whimsical trick fountains was designed by Marcus Sitticus himself for his amusement, as he inflicted his unique sense of humor on his unsuspecting guests.
 Today's visitors share his delight as they dodge the showers that come from nowhere in this quirky repository of fantasy and fun.

-Today's drive takes you to Hallein, a small town at the foot of the Untersberg mountains.
-Evidence of salt mining dating back to 600 BC has been found in this region, which is also a center of Celtic culture.
+Board your coach for the drive to a small town at the foot of the Untersberg mountains.
+Evidence of salt mining dating back to 600 BC has been found in the Hallein region, which is also known for its 2,500 year-old Celtic settlements.

 Have fun as you dress in miner's clothes and slide down a chute into the Dürrnberg mine to explore its dark underground chambers and cross the mine's subterranean lake.
 Multimedia installations complete the entertainment.